Introduction to Social Thinking

 Navigate their social thinking, social interaction and social communication toward more rewarding outcomes;

 Learn to better adapt and respond to the people and situations around them.

 Find Out More

 The extensive content on this website offers more information on social thinking and related treatment strategies.
 On the left of our What is Social Thinking? section, please feel free to browse through the articles that interest you.
 You can also subscribe to the Social Thinking newsletter and check Michelle Garcia Winner's blog for the latest thinking on the topic.
-For more direct navigation through our extensive website, use the search tool at the top of each web page or the site map.
 For a casual exchange on the broader topics related to social thinking, please also take a look at the Social Thinking Facebook page.